Work and heat exchanged during sudden quenches of strongly coupled quantum systems: Three definitions of internal energy

 The second $U_S$ definition portrays $\hso$ as an effective energy operator.
 Thus, the system's internal energy is the expectation value of this operator~\cite{jarzynski_nonequilibrium_2004,jarzynski_stochastic_2017}:

 Finally, Refs.~\cite{seifert_first_2016,miller_hamiltonian_2018} introduce another effective system Hamiltonian,

 This operator leads to the third definition of the system's internal energy,

-In summary, $U_{\tot}$, $U_{H^*}$, and $U_{E^*}$ represent three plausible definitions of the system's internal energy.
+In summary, $U_{\tot}$, $U_{H^*}$, and $U_{E^*}$ represent plausible definitions of the internal energy of a system in any state $\rhoo_S$.
 These definitions can lead to different internal-energy values.
 Under certain conditions, however, the definitions are equivalent.
 We show in \Cref{app:weakcoupling} that $U_{\tot}=U_{H^*}=U_{E^*}=U_S^0$ if two conditions are met: (i) $\sur$ is in a Gibbs state, $\pio_\sur$, and (ii) $V_\sur$ is negligible.
 If (ii) is satisfied but (i) is not, then $U_{H^*} = U_{E^*}$, but both can differ from $U_{\tot}$ (\Cref{app:weakcoupling}).
 Conversely, if (i) is satisfied but (ii) is not, then $U_{\tot} = U_{E^*}$, but both can differ from $U_{H^*}$ (\Cref{app:utotequestar})~\footnote{Reference~\cite{seifert_first_2016} introduced the classical analog of $\eso$ as an internal-energy observable.
 The justification relied on the equivalence of $U_{\tot}$ and $U_{E^*}$ under condition (i).}.

 Later, we focus on processes in which $\sur$ begins in a global Gibbs state, $\pio_{\sur}$, at a given temperature.
 This temperature---often the problem's only well-defined temperature~\cite{jarzynski_nonequilibrium_2004}---appears implicitly in the definitions of $U_{\tot}$, $U_{H^*}$, and $U_{E^*}$.
-This approach follows that in classical stochastic thermodynamics.
+This approach follows the one in classical stochastic thermodynamics.
 There, the second law of thermodynamics and variations thereon, for systems driven away from an initial equilibrium state, depend on the initial state's temperature~\cite{jarzynski_equalities_2011,seifert_stochastic_2012}.